LauritsSkov/Introgression-detection/README.md

 > hmmix train  -obs=obs.txt -param=Initialguesses.json -out=trained.json
 ```

-We can now decode the data with the best parameters that maximize the likelihood and find the archaic segments:
+We can now decode the data with the best parameters that maximize the likelihood and find the archaic segments.
+Please note that even thought we simulated 50 Mb of sequence the last window in the decoded output is at window 49991000 for chromosome 1 and 49979000 for chromosome 2.
+This is because hmmix uses the position of the last SNP to determine the length of the chromosome.
+The last SNP on chromosome 1 is 49990559 and the last SNP on chromosome 2 is 49978752.

 ```note
 > hmmix decode -obs=obs.txt -weights=weights.bed -mutrates=mutrates.bed -param=trained.json